HOMO FABER FELLOWSHIP

 • She works mainly with paper, and combines it with natural fabrics

 Carmen Sanchez Ledesma defines her craft as “the creation of complexity through the experience of simplicity.”
 Her botanical paper works are inspired by the wild flowers of the Spanish fields and botanical illustrations like the prints of "La Expedición Botánica del Nuevo Reino de Granada" in the 18th century.
 Carmen's creations are volumetric constructs that infuse projects and spaces with nature’s beauty.
 “I thought that I was not creative, but technical and very methodical,” says Carmen, originally an archaeologist and sculpture restorer.
-She discovered the wonders of origami during an eight-month sabbatical in Japan around 1994.
-Years after, Carmen moved to Tudela del Duero, Valladolid, where she settled and created Níkua, her studio, in 2018.
-Today, as an artisan, she works with artists, window dressers and interior and fashion designers on projects, events and exhibitions.
+She discovered the wonders of paper during an eight-month sabbatical in Japan around 1994.
+Years after, Carmen moved to Tudela del Duero, Valladolid, where she settled and created Níkua, her studio, in 2020.
+Today, as an artisan, she works with artists, biologists, window dressers and interior and fashion designers on projects, events and exhibitions.

 Before the millennium, Japanese culture was rather unknown in Spain.
 It was there that I learned to perceive the subtleties in ordinary living and explore my innate sensibility.
 Everything had a different taste, very delicate.
 I discovered the universe of paper, its variety and versatility.